NeLy-EPFL/flygym/doc/source/workshop.rst

 Slides
 ------
-Educators my request the slides of the presentations by emailing `Prof. Pavan Ramdya <https://people.epfl.ch/pavan.ramdya?lang=en>`_.
+Educators may request the slides of the presentations by emailing `Prof. Pavan Ramdya <https://people.epfl.ch/pavan.ramdya?lang=en>`_.